Conditional Expectation of a Markov Kernel Given Another with Some Applications in Statistical Inference and Disease Diagnosis: Introduction

+On the other hand, the conditional expectation $E(Y|X)$ of an integrable $n$-dimensional random variable $Y$ given a random variable $X$ is the main tool in the study of the relationship between them; in fact, $y=E(Y|X=x)$ is the so-called regression curve (in a wide sense) of $Y$ on $X$.
+Basic properties and results on conditional expectations can be found in almost every graduate text in probability theory, after its mathematical introduction in Kolmogorov (1933).

+In this paper, we introduce a new probabilistic tool: the conditional expectation for Markov kernels.
+Its relationship with the concept of conditional distribution of a Markov kernel given another is established.
+Some basic properties, two examples of calculation of such a conditional expectation, and a representation theorem in terms of conditional expectation for random variables are also given.
+One of the given examples is applied to clinical diagnosis, where some expectations and conditional expectations for Markov kernels get a specific meaning.
+We obtain in particular {an} optimality property of the predictive values of a diagnosis test as the point that minimizes two naturally weighted distances to the correct decisions on the subpopulations of ill and non-ill individuals.
+As far as we know, this interpretation of the predictive values appears here for the first time.

-Moreover, in this paper we extend to Markov kernels the theorems of Rao-Blackwel and Lehmann-Scheff\'{e}.
+As {a} statistical application, in this paper we make use of such tools to extend to Markov kernels the theorems of {Rao-Blackwell} and Lehmann-Scheff\'{e}.
 These well known theorems are major milestones of mean unbiased estimation theory, going back to Rao (1945) and Blackwell (1947) regard to the Theorem of Rao-Blackwell, and to Lehmann and Scheff\'{e} (1950) regard to the Theorem of Lehmann-Scheff\'{e}.
 The reader is referred to Pfanzagl (1994, p.
-105) for a version for statistics of these theorems; it is assured even there that a more general version of the Rao-Blackwell theorem can be proved in the same way for randomized estimators.
+105) for a version for statistics of these theorems; it is assured even there that a more general version of the Rao-Blackwell theorem can be proved in the same way for randomized estimators when a sufficient and complete statistics exists.
 In this paper both results are generalized for randomized estimators when a sufficient and complete Markov kernel is known.
+Two examples of sufficient Markov {kernels} associated to any statistic are given; two more similar examples are provided for complete Markov kernels.

-Among other tools, this requires the extension of conditional expectation (and conditional distribution) to Markov kernels.
-Finally, as the conditional expectation of a Markov kernel given another is a statistic, we obtain a generalization of a result about the completeness of the family of nonrandomized estimators.
+Notice also that, as the conditional expectation of a Markov kernel given another is a statistic, a generalization of a result about the completeness of the family of nonrandomized estimators is also obtained.

+{Finally, looking for an elusive example of application of this generalized version of the Lehmann-Scheffé Theorem, a result about getting the completenes of a given sufficient statistic has been obtained.
+The key: to enlarge the family of probabilities adequately.}

+For ease {of} reading, the proofs of the results have been collected in the last section of the paper.